 Side Effects of Smoking Marijuana Every Day, According to Science

 Marijuana is now legal in more states than ever before, with medical marijuana proving an essential tool to relieve symptoms caused by chemotherapy and AIDS, or for those in chronic pain.
 Others just use it to relax, especially during stressful times (like the ones we're going through now).
 But it's important to note that smoking marijuana doesn't come without risks, particularly if you do it every day.
 Here is what could possibly happen, so you can be aware of the risks as well as the rewards.
-Read on—and to ensure your health and the health of others, don't miss this urgent news: Here's How You Can Catch COVID Even If You're Vaccinated.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 You Might Impair Your Senses & Have Mood and Behavior Changes

 Daily marijuana use can lead to "feelings of fatigue or apathy; feelings of anxiety, paranoia, or panic; temporary hallucinations," says Dr. Jenna Liphart Rhoads.
 As well as, "trouble taking care of oneself and lack of hygiene practices; disconnecting from activities or people they once enjoyed; impaired memory and confusion."